LUMII-Syslab/viziquer/README.md

 ## Configuration for the first use

 1. The first user that signs up to the tool instance shall get administrator rights (the rights to manage tool configurations)
-1. To create a tool and load ViziQuer configuration, go to Configurator (in panel on left) and create a tool, for example, ViziQuer and then click button _Import_.
+1. (Not necessary since 0.2.4) To create a tool and load ViziQuer configuration, go to Configurator (in panel on left) and create a tool, for example, ViziQuer and then click button _Import_.
    Then choose the VQ tool configuration file (e.g. `vq_configuration_dump_vnn.json`) to upload from `./jsons` directory.
+   Since version 0.2.4, the tool configuration is loaded automatically from `jsons/VQ_configuration_latest.json`.